-Denise Malateaux is Brazilian architect living in Australia.
-Denise has been working with interior design and landscaping for workplaces and residential properties for 9 years in Brazil and has been studying and working in Australia for the last 12 months.
+Denise Malateaux is a Brazilian architect living in Australia.
+Denise has been working with interior design and landscaping for workplaces and residential properties for 9 years in Brazil.
+She has been studying and working in Australia for the last 12 months.
 We asked her some questions.

 What are your thoughts on landscape design?